 Once I am enrolled, can I remain in the program if I move to another state?

-No. You must be, and remain, a Minnesota resident throughout your enrollment in FAIM and purchase of the chosen asset.
+No. You must be, and remain, a Minnesota resident throughout enrollment in FAIM and purchase of the chosen asset.

 Do I have to pay taxes on FAIM money?

 No. Your deposits to the FAIM (IDA) account must be made from earned income which was already taxed.
 The funds used to match your FAIM savings is grant money which is held in a separate escrow account by the grant administrator.
 The matched payout completed for your chosen asset is made payable (and sent) to a third-party vendor.
 Thus, the FAIM saver is not responsible to claim the match as income or be taxed on those dollars.